Depending on your motivation, there are two ways in which you can participate in The Tiger Ride.

 It’s possible to pay a supplement in order to guarantee your own room.
 If, like most people, you choose not to pay this supplement, you will be allocated a room-mate or two of the same gender.
-On some nights, you may be sharing with two others.
+On very rare occasions nights, you may spend a night sharing with two others.
 Most people find that sharing with a “roomie” is a great part of the overall experience!

 Sometimes, if there are odd-numbers, you will be allocated your own room.
 If this happens, you got lucky – there’s no extra charge!
 If this happens and you would actually have preferred to share with someone, we should have no problem in switching this round.

 You should bring your luggage in the form of a rucksack.
 This will make it easy for you to transport both your bike and your luggage at times when you have to carry all your kit in person (such as border crossings or going onto a ferry).

 You will not however need to carry your luggage on your bicycle during the challenge – it will travel in a support vehicle between hotels.
 There are vehicle space constraints, so please do limit your backpack size to carry-on airline size which is approx 56x36x23cm.

 Since you will probably be flying home with your bike, you will want to limit the weight of your luggage.
 It is safest to contact us in advance if you have special baggage requirements.

 You are recommended to bring the type of bicycle bag which has a hard shell, but soft sides, which can be fully collapsed.
 We have extremely limited space for the fully hard, briefcase-style bike boxes.
 If you’re bringing one of these, please do contact us in advance.